manasavemuri19/Online-Mobile-Store/README.md

-# Online-Mobile-Store
+# Built a LAMP Full Stack Application - an online Mobile Shop.
-1. A mobile shop application developed using PHP and MySql Databse.
+• Developed backend using PHP and MySQL Database.
-2. The PHP code was executed with Xampp server.
+• The PHP code was executed with XAMPP server and Apache.
-3. HTML, CSS and Bootstrap were used for the front-end.
+• HTML, CSS and Bootstrap were used for the front-end.